jordanholtdev/jordan-holt-blog/README.md

   </a>
 </p>

 This is the codebase behind my personal blog where I write about web development.
+This is no longer mainted, blog has been moved.
 I created this as a way to sharpen my Gatsby and React skills but primarily as a platform where I could write about the things I'm learning about and interested in.

 <p align="left">You can view the <a href="https://blog.jordanholt.dev/">live site here.</a></p>